vecnatechnologies/backbone-torso/README.md

 - **Transitions**: http://tonicdev.com/kentmw/torso-view-tranisitons

 More documentation to come on the other Torso modules.

-Torso is a 2-part project.
-The first is the [guidelines](/docs/RULES.md) on how to use any Backbone (including Torso) applications.
-These come from hard-fought lessons building large-scale Backbone webapps.
-The seconds is a set of Backbone [modules](http://vecnatechnologies.github.io/backbone-torso/#modules) that you can bring in all at once, or use pick-and-choose style that fill functionality holes in Backbone.
-These additions to Backbone's base building blocks include form handling, two-way binding, smart rerendering, data validation tools, polling caches, sub-view management, and more.

 Besides the guidelines and modules, there is a [documentation](/docs/DOCUMENTATION.md) page that touches on every module of Torso but at a higher level than the tonicdev pages.
 Also, a list of the added modules and their API is found [here](/docs/API.md).